Shashank1306s/Connect_four_game/README.md

 Connect four game using jquery,html and css.

-This is a basic game made by making use of javascript(mainly jquery) This is a two player game, and is played in turns and the the player who first matches four same color in aby directiion is the winner
+This is a basic game made by making use of javascript(mainly jquery) This is a two player game, and is played in turns and the the player who first matches four same color in any direction is the winner